-2019 has barely begun, and we haven’t even seen a new iPhone yet this year, but that doesn’t stop speculation about the next, next generation of iPhones, specifically, those that will be released in 2020.
+2019 has barely begun, and we haven’t even seen a new iPhone yet this year, but that doesn’t stop speculation about the next, next generation of iPhones — those that will be released in 2020.
 As you might suspect, there are few details on an iPhone that’s over a generation away (although 5G is table stakes), but there is still a little to sink our teeth into.

 We may have learned a little about the 2020 iPhone’s camera due to a change of plans for the 2019 iPhone.
 We should look out for a new, powerful three-lens camera system with a laser 3D sensor, according to sources speaking to Bloomberg.
 While a three-lens camera may arrive on the 2019 iPhone XS Max replacement, the 3D sensor has been delayed until 2020.
 It’s designed to increase depth perception accuracy, and enable augmented reality features.
 It may operate at distances of up to 15 feet.
 Apple is reportedly working with Sony on the sensor.